Want to know a secret about the Everest Base Camp trek?

 Everest Base Camp isn’t (necessarily) the highlight of the trip.
 That honor commonly goes instead to Kala Patthar.

 What’s Kala Patthar?

-Since people unfamiliar with the Himalaya have likely never heard of Kala Patthar (and having the “what’s Kala Patthar?” conversation can grow tiresome), it easier for trekkers to simply say they’re going to Everest Base Camp – since Everest is well-known as far as mountains go.
+Since people unfamiliar with the Himalayas have likely never heard of Kala Patthar (and having the “what’s Kala Patthar?” conversation can grow tiresome), it is easier for trekkers to simply say they’re going to Everest Base Camp – since Everest is well-known as far as mountains go.